Fit and proper assessments in the Caribbean Netherlands

 Preliminary assessment

 Once the file is complete, our Expert Centre on Fit & Proper Assessments performs a preliminary assessment.
-In doing so, we consult both public and non-public sources, including the tax authorities, the Fiscal Intelligence and Investigation Service (FIOD), the Public Prosecution Service (OM) and the Chamber of Commerce (KvK).
+This includes consulting both public and non-public sources, including the tax authorities, the Fiscal Intelligence and Investigation Service (FIOD), the Public Prosecution Service (OM) and the Chamber of Commerce (KvK).
 In addition, we may source information from national and international financial supervisory authorities and criminal law authorities, and check references.
 As we do not always contact referees to check references, we would advise you to inform your referees beforehand that we might not contact them.
-Furthermore, we use information on circumstances and challenges facing the institution that we gather from our ongoing supervision practices.

 Assessment interview